julicudini/TreeOfCells/README.md

 infer ancestral cell type trajectories where only discrete end-points are available.

-A zero-inflated negative binomial (ZINB) distribution was fitted to scRNAseq expression data in order to generate a mean dropout rate (d), mean expression level (mu), and dispersion (r) for each gene in a cell type.
-The Kullback-Leibler divergence between distributions for the same gene between cell-types was calculated and averaged across all genes to generate a pairwise cell-type comparison.
-A tree topology was generated from these pairwise-distances using the neighbour-joining inference method.
+A zero-inflated negative binomial (ZINB) distribution is fitted to scRNAseq expression data in order to generate a mean dropout rate (d), mean expression level (mu), and dispersion (r) for each gene in a cell type.
+The Kullback-Leibler divergence between distributions for the same gene between cell-types is calculated and averaged across all genes to generate a pairwise cell-type comparison.
+A tree topology is generated from these pairwise-distances using the neighbour-joining inference method.

 ## Method